oslabs-beta/SkaleSafe/README.md

 <br/>

-   Firstly we will create a cluster namespace for all of our monitoring components.
+   Firstly we will create a cluster namespace called 'monitoring' for all of our monitoring components.
 We create a dedicated namespace so as not to have all of our monitoring pods floating around within the default namespace.

 1. Execute the following command to create a new namespace: monitoring.